mikejfortuna/rga-aws-ai-workshop/README.md

 * Limits raised to support the following (per partipant):

 	**Run Sagemaker Notebook:** *ml.t3.large*

 	**Run Sagemaker Training Job:** *ml.m5.large*

 	**Run Sagemaker Hosting Endpoint:** *ml.m5.large*

 **Notebook Setup Instructions**

 Lets setup the Sagemaker notebook that we will be executing the lab in.
 Please follow the process below...

 1) Please log into the AWS Console and search for **Amazon Sagemaker**.
 Once in the Sagemaker console select the **Notebook instances**.
 From there click on **Create Notebook instance**.
 You will be prompted with the Create notebook instance, please enter the following info:
-	* Notebook instance name - Enter: *rga-aws-ai-workshop-pod-NNNN-notebook* where NNNN=the pod number you were assigned
+	* Notebook instance name - Enter: *rga-aws-ai-workshop-pod-NNNN-notebook* where *NNNN*=the pod number you were assigned
 	* Notebook instance type - Enter: *ml.t3.large*
 	* Under Additional configuration - Voume size in GSB: Enter *20*